 LMS – Learning management systems

-Learning management system is not a recent invention, but one that has been around for some time.
+A learning management system is not a recent invention but has been around for some time.
 However, like all things, it has evolved a lot, and today the most common LMS in K-12 classrooms is the Google Classroom.
-Thanks to technology, all information presented in class is more accessible, more searchable, and packed with multimedia.
+Thanks to technology, all information presented in class are more accessible, more searchable, and packed with multimedia.

 That is why proper funding is seriously needed.
 In addition, technology in the classroom is a fluid matter that needs to be constantly evolving.
 Therefore, an adequate learning management system based on technology needs to be subjected to constant iterations and training.
 That’s how students can receive the best possible education.